A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2021-26411: Microsoft Edge Use-After-Free Vulnerability

-CVE-2021-26411 is a use-after-free vulnerability in Microsoft Edge that causes memory corruption and enables attackers to execute arbitrary code.
+CVE-2021-26411 is a use-after-free memory corruption flaw in Microsoft Edge and Internet Explorer that enables attackers to execute arbitrary code.
 This article covers technical details, affected versions, and mitigation.

 CVE-2021-26411 Overview